 Math & Logic (Still Weak Spots)

-Better option:
+Better approach:

-- Ask for code to compute results.
+- Ask for executable code.

-- Use external math engines for reliability.
+- Use external solvers or calculators for critical results.

 Practical Tips

-- Offload long-running work to shared docs (Google Docs, Notion, etc.).
+- Externalize long‑running work to shared documents.

-- Reset threads if drift/contradictions appear.
+- Reset threads when contradictions accumulate.

 Memory & Personalization

-- Memory is now active by default in many systems.
+- Memory is active by default in many systems.

-- Prune old/irrelevant data regularly.
+- Prune aggressively.

 Considerations